DevYves/project-tiny-app/readme.md

 links.
 There is a

 After registering an account, users can create short urls that will be associated with their account.
 These urls can be shared anywhere.

-Client-side session management (implemented using cookie-sessions) makes the application stateful without compromising security.
-Bcrypt is used for password encryption to ensure the protection of user information.